lineality/Online_Voting_Using_One_Time_Pads/README.md

 2. a bad-agent will send the voter a fake ballot:
 - additional step: there can be additional checks such as a passphrase chosen by the person which could not be electronically surveilled from any computer (e.g. written in pen on the QR pad)

-3. A bad-agent will send the gov. a fake filled-in ballot:
+3. a bad-agent will send the gov. a fake filled-in ballot:
 - the agent would need to have both stolen QR codes and a stolen ballot that was sent to the voter.
 - if the voter loses the QR code the person should cancel the process